LONDON Jan 13 World stocks rose towards a

 The report did not change expectations that the Fed would

-wind down its bond-buying programme by year-end, but interest
+wind down its bond-buying programme by the end of the year, but

-rate futures markets pushed back the timing of the first rate
+interest rate futures markets pushed back the timing of the

 "The market is taking its leads from U.S. Treasury markets,